 Eggplant turning yellow may be indicative of more serious problems if the yellowing is on leaves.
 Spider mites and lace bugs can cause yellowing when they feed on plant leaves.
 As the insect populations increase, these damaged leaves may drop or dry up, leading to sunburn on fruits.
 Both of these pests can be controlled with a premixed insecticidal soap, applied once a week until all signs of the pests are gone.

 Yellowing of leaves is often caused by care problems like irregular watering or a lack of nitrogen in the soil.
 Plants that aren’t getting enough water may initially wilt during midday, yellowing as the water stress increases.
-Apply two to four inches of organic mulch and water these plants more frequently, preferably in the morning.
+Apply 2 to 4 inches (5-8 cm.) of organic mulch and water these plants more frequently, preferably in the morning.

 Eggplants that develop overall yellowing may need nitrogen — a soil test will quickly reveal if this is the situation.
 A dose of balanced fertilizer, like a 10-10-10, will quickly remedy this situation.
 If the soil pH is too high or low, your plant won’t be able to utilize the nitrogen in the soil, no matter how much you apply, so make sure to test soil pH along with nutrient levels.